norton62/Demo2Video/README.md

     * Open your web browser and go to `http://localhost:5001`.
     * Log in with the password you set in `config.ini`.
     * You can now start adding demos to the queue.

+## What's different?

+### run.bat
+* Resolves Node/NVM and Python for this window (no PATH drama).
+* Starts the CSDM dev server and the CS Demo Processor.
+* Launches OBS (if you saved its path on first run).
+* Opens the web UI at http://localhost:5001.

+### main.py
+* Automatically fetch suspects name from CSWatch API and filter non-YouTube friendly characters out
+* Add timestamp to each completed job
+* Changed file naming scheme (including YouTube title naming)
+* Added support for per job save method processing

+### index.html
+* Added batch process form
+* Rearranged previous jobs list
+  * Added timestamp and suspects name
+* Added per job save method radio buttons
+  * This setting is saved as a cookike
+* Added "Copy YT link" button in the table row and "Show output" dialog
+  * Also shows popup with the youtube URL when copy is succesfull

+* Added jQ cookie lib
+* System has functionality for custom "Submitter name" renaming, but it's not fully implemented yet.

+### style.css
+* Made whole interface wider
+* Adjusted table cells to fit timestamp
+* Added styles for other added features

+### webserver.py
+* Made results list longer
+* Fixed default save method getting overriden when getting job from URI (ie. CSWatch Get Highlights -link)

+### youtube_uploader.py
+* Removed description
+* changed tag "cheater" to "suspect"

+### demo_downloader.py
+* Rearranged API endpoints for load balancing